From My Heart

 • The Dragon is that power integrated—ethically held, acknowledged, embodied, and relational.

+I treat reality as a deeply connected field: the Entangled Firmament.
 Actions ripple through bodies, relationships, and culture; those ripples define consequence more than our self-story does.
-That is why ethics and consent are part of how reality works, not decorative add-ons.
+That is why ethics and consent are not decorative add-ons.
 No awakening that refuses impact, accountability, and repair deserves trust.

 To Those Along the Way